bbolli/tumblr-utils/tumblr_backup_for_beginners.md

 (You can use this to backup any tumblr, including someone else's, but I think that's a tad shady)

 3. Your command prompt will start spitting letters and phrases onto the screen.
 Leave it to it!
 You can do other stuff while you wait, just leave the black command prompt box open and running.

+4. When you're done using this tool, go ahead and edit your $PATH back to how it was before, because having folders listed there that don't need to be (especially the Downloads folder or the Desktop) can present an unnecessary security risk.
+If you want more information about how $PATH works, here's the Wikipedia article: https://en.wikipedia.org/wiki/PATH_(variable)

 ### Step 5.
 How tumblr_backup works